syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/ToolTip-Support.md

 ---
 layout: post
-title: ToolTip support for Syncfusion® RangeSlider control for Xamarin.Android
+title: Tooltip Support for Syncfusion® RangeSlider Control for Xamarin.Android
-description: Learn how to set tooltip for RangeSlider in Xamarin.Android
+description: Learn how to configure and customize tooltips for RangeSlider in Xamarin.Android
 platform: Xamarin.Android
 control: RangeSlider
 documentation: ug
 ---

-# ToolTip Support
+# Tooltip Support

-The Tooltip shows the current value based on thumb position.
+The tooltip displays the current value based on the thumb position, providing immediate visual feedback to users during slider interaction.
+This feature enhances user experience by showing precise values without requiring additional UI elements.

-## Set ToolTip Precision
+## Set Tooltip Precision

-The `ToolTipPrecision` property is used to define the precision of the value displayed in the Tooltip.
+The `ToolTipPrecision` property defines the number of decimal places displayed in the tooltip value.
+This is particularly useful when working with precise decimal values or when you need to control the level of detail shown to users.

 {% tabs %}